 Are you a physician who is not sure of your eligibility for Fellowship or IHeLp?
 Please email us at firstname.lastname@example.org.

 What would my time commitment be?

 IHeLp is a 6-month program.
-Participants spend approximately 8-10 hours of home study per week and are required to spend a 4-day retreat in Tucson.
+Participants spend approximately 8-10 hours of home study per week and required to attend a 4-day retreat.
 Participants must maintain current academic progress throughout the 6 months of the program.

 What will I receive upon graduation from IHeLp?

 After successful completion of all program requirements, you will receive a certificate of completion through The University of Arizona Andrew Weil Center for Integrative Medicine.

 Can I receive continuing education credit for completing the Program?

 Some continuing education credit is available as CME, CNE, and CPEU (for RDs).
 Many students may be able to submit CME credit hours to their professional organizations--please verify if this is an option with your CE needs.
 The amount of hours varies, but tends to be between 15-20 hours earned from a selection of the online courses.